Last updated on May 4th, 2021 at 09:06 am

 Traffic/Popularity: High Traffic

-According to its about page, The Daily Beast is a news and opinion website focusing on politics, power and pop culture that is headquartered in New York City.
+According to its about page, The Daily Beast is a news and opinion website focusing on politics, power, and pop culture headquartered in New York City.
 The Daily Beast was founded in 2008 by magazine editor, columnist, and talk-show host Tina Brown.
-In 2010, The Daily Beast and Newsweek merged in a joint venture and was named The Newsweek Daily Beast Company, which lasted for 2 years.
+In 2010, The Daily Beast and Newsweek merged in a joint venture named The Newsweek Daily Beast Company, which lasted for 2 years.
 In 2013, Editor-in-Chief and founder Tina Brown announced her departure.
 John Avlon then became Editor-in-Chief.
 He was the former associate editor for The New York Sun and speechwriter for former New York mayor Rudolph Giuliani.
 In May of 2018, Avlon announced his departure from The Daily Beast.
-Currently, Noah Shachtman, who was co-founder and editor of Wired magazine’s national security blog Danger Room, serves as the new Editor-in-Chief.
+Noah Shachtman, co-founder and editor of Wired magazine’s national security blog Danger Room serves as the new Editor-in-Chief.
 Heather Dietrick serves as the CEO.
 You can view the masthead here.

 Funded by / Ownership

 The Daily Beast’s parent company is IAC (InterActiveCorp). which is run by Barry Diller, who had led the creation of the Fox network.
 IAC’s CEO is Joey Levin.
 IAC (InterActiveCorp) is a media and Internet company comprised of some of the world’s well-known brands such as HomeAdvisor, Vimeo, About.com, Dictionary.com, Investopedia, and more.
 The Daily Beast is primarily funded through online advertising.